OsmosysSoftware/osmo-x/apps/api/docs/channels/smtp.md

 SMTP (Simple Mail Transfer Protocol) is a protocol used for sending email messages between servers.
 Nodemailer is a popular Node.js library that allows you to send emails using various transport methods, including SMTP.

-### ENV Values to Update
+### Values to Update in Database

-When using Nodemailer to send emails via SMTP, you need to provide certain environment variables that hold the SMTP server configuration details.
-Here are the ENV values you need to update:
+When using Nodemailer to send emails via SMTP, you need to provide certain variables that hold the SMTP server configuration details.
+Here are the values you need to update:

 ```sh
 # SMTP Configuration